kennethlove/rust-bf/README.md

 Examples:
 - From positional args (recommended with Cargo; note the `--` separator):
-  - `cargo run --bin write -- "Hello world"`
+  - `cargo run --bin bf -- write "Hello world"`
 - From STDIN (UTF-8 text):
-  - `echo -n 'Hello' | cargo run --bin write --`
+  - `echo -n 'Hello' | cargo run --bin bf -- write`
 - From a file:
-  - `cargo run --bin write -- --file ./message.txt`
+  - `cargo run --bin bf -- write --file ./message.txt`
 - Raw bytes from a file:
-  - `cargo run --bin write -- --bytes --file ./image.bin`
+  - `cargo run --bin bf -- write --bytes --file ./image.bin`

 The output is Brainfuck code printed to stdout (a trailing newline is added for readability).